vgkortsas/Reuters21578/README.md

 # Reuters21578

 This project is about text classification using the Reuters21578 dataset.
-This is an example of multi-class multi-label classification problem, where also the classes are imbalanced.
+This is an example of a multi-class multi-label classification problem, where also the classes are imbalanced.

 You can download the data from http://kdd.ics.uci.edu/databases/reuters21578/reuters21578.html